Vresse-sur-Semois The Little Switzerland of Namur

 • Extraction techniques explained

-• Working conditions of "scailtons" (slate miners)
+• Working conditions of the "scailtons" (slate miners)

 • Discovery of the underground lagoon